Learn the history behind the sandwich, from the Hillel Sandwich to the Earl of Sandwich to the Reuben, and everything in between.

 The history of Halloween food, candy sharing, carved pumpkins, and home made trick-or-treats.

 When Columbus reached the Americas in 1492, he encountered a native cuisine unfamiliar to Europeans.
-As two cultures converged, a new food culture developed.
+As two cultures converged, with some devastating results, a new food culture developed.

 Learn the ancient history of sushi, from the 4th Century to modern sushi bars.
 Includes 5 sushi recipes to make at home.